 Do you know Brentwood in California?
 I live in this neighborhood that’s situated in Los Angeles with my precious pet, Addie, who’s a miniature poodle.
 Yes, she is crazy pup but in a funny and lovable way.
 More of that later.

-If you don’t know, there is another place, actually a city not a neighborhood, called Brentwood also in California.
+If you don’t know, there is another place, which is actually a city and not a neighborhood, called Brentwood also in California.
 But where I reside is in the westside in the city of Los Angeles.
 The “westside” starts with the city of Beverly Hills all the way west towards the ocean, to the city of Santa Monica.
 At least, that’s the way I understand it to be.

 In a way, this area has a small town feeling which I love.
 And yet, it’s very conveniently close to Westwood where the University of California resides, the city of Venice with its canals and Marina Del Rey where you can go sports fishing, boating and go on cruises.
 Nearby Beverly Hills is fun for shopping (or window shopping) and Santa Monica is great for dining by the ocean and of course, there’s the airport at LAX, just 20-25 minutes away.